MPT 2.0.2 Changelog

 >> ctrl = mpt_control(sysStruct, probStruct);

-Now we have the variable ctrl in our main workspace.
-In order to simplify the controller, one can call:
+to simplify the controller, one can call:

 >> ctrl_simple = mpt_simplify(ctrl)